wilsonliaows/docs/connectors/on-prem-command-line-scripts.md

 ### Escaping parameter values

-To escape parameter values, use an escape character when defining a profile in the on-premises agent's `config.yml` file.
+To escape parameter values, use an escape character when defining a profile in the on-prem agent's `config.yml` file.
 The escape_char property value is set to '\' on Unix and '""' on Windows.

 ![Parameters specified in yml](/assets/images/connectors/on-prem-command-line-scripts/input-parameters-yml.png) *Using an escape character*